hashicorp/terraform-provider-aws/website/docs/r/fsx_ontap_volume.html.markdown

 * `name` - (Required) The name of the Volume.
 You can use a maximum of 203 alphanumeric characters, plus the underscore (_) special character.
 * `junction_path` - (Required) Specifies the location in the storage virtual machine's namespace where the volume is mounted.
 The junction_path must have a leading forward slash, such as `/vol3`
+* `ontap_volume_type` - (Optional) Specifies the type of volume, valid values are `RW`, `DP`.
+Default value is `RW`.
+These can be set by the ONTAP CLI or API.
+This setting is used as part of migration and replication [Migrating to Amazon FSx for NetApp ONTAP](https://docs.aws.amazon.com/fsx/latest/ONTAPGuide/migrating-fsx-ontap.html)
 * `security_style` - (Optional) Specifies the volume security style, Valid values are `UNIX`, `NTFS`, and `MIXED`.
 Default value is `UNIX`.
 * `size_in_megabytes` - (Required) Specifies the size of the volume, in megabytes (MB), that you are creating.
 * `storage_efficiency_enabled` - (Required) Set to true to enable deduplication, compression, and compaction storage efficiency features on the volume.